 Many of my Ossett ancestors were baptised and married at Ossett Green Chapel.
 After its first 24 years, the church had increased from 90 members to about 200.
 In 1849 a new chapel was erected, to accommodate nearly 1,000 worshippers.
 In 1864 spacious school-rooms were added at a cost of £3000.
 It is now a United Reformed Church.

 I have no evidence of a family connection to any of the Farnley Wood plotters.
 The closest possible association is that of the rebel John Fossard, from the parish of Batley.
 My earliest known ancestor is a John Fossard (Fozzard) of West Ardsley, parish of Batley, who would have been a child at the time of the plot.
 His father was probably also a John and he may or may not have been the one actually involved in the plot, but it is likely he was related.

 Fossard (Fozzard) is an uncommon name of Old French origin and one which arises in Yorkshire, having been introduced there after the Norman Conquest of 1066.
 Its name is derived from the word “fosse” meaning “ditch”.
 The surname in my own family has at least four variant forms, including Fos(s)ard and Foz(z)ard.
-In the mid 1600s, a small number of Fossards are found at West Ardsley and Batley and are possibly all related to each other, living only about two or three miles apart.
-The family name was linked in decades previously, to transactions within Morley, Gildersome and West Ardsley and some of these deeds, in the Yorkshire feet of fines, link the West Ardsley Fossard family to that of the “Greathead” family.
+In the mid 1600s, a small number of Fossards were living at West Ardsley and Batley and were probably all related to each other, living only about two or three miles apart.
+The family name was linked, in decades previously, to transactions within Morley, Gildersome and West Ardsley and some of these deeds, in the Yorkshire feet of fines, link the West Ardsley Fossard family to that of the “Greathead” family.

 Land transactions – records from the Yorkshire Feet of Fines from 1545-1558: